HUD's Castro Worries That Housing Rule Could Be Rolled Back

 These are some of the same issues his successor will have to deal with as head of an agency that provides housing aid to 10 million low-income families.

-Castro has been in his post for two and a half years.
+Castro has been in his post for 2 1/2 years.
 Before that, he was mayor of San Antonio, where he got some experience with housing and community development.
 He's expected to be succeeded by retired neurosurgeon Ben Carson, who says his main experience for the job was growing up poor.

 Castro says he and Carson spoke by phone about a week ago, but didn't talk specifics.